getnikola/nikola/nikola/data/samplesite/stories/dr-nikolas-vendetta.rst

 PROLOGUE
 --------

+.. role:: smallcaps

-The manager of the new Imperial Restaurant on the Thames Embankment went into his luxurious private office and shut the door.
+:smallcaps:`The` manager of the new Imperial Restaurant on the Thames Embankment went into his luxurious private office and shut the door.
 Having done so, he first scratched his chin reflectively, and then took a letter from the drawer in which it had reposed for more than two months and perused it